tahajavedan/mrbeast-youtube-data-pipeline/README.md

 ## 4. Redshift Table Design

 The final table where all transformed data lands is called `youtube.mrbeast`.
 It contains a combination of channel info and video statistics.
-The data is now ready for analysis, reporting, or further ETL.
+The data is now ready for analysis.

 This process uses Redshift's built-in `COPY` command and an IAM Role to securely read the file from S3.